-On October 27, 2017, the Northwest Illinois RCEDS Committee began work on the CEDS update before BHRC's annual fall summit on community and economic development.
-The RCEDS Committee discussed strengths and weaknesses included in the previous CEDS and reflected on the economic changes occurring throughout the region since the 2014 document was published.
+On October 27, 2017, the Northwest Illinois RCEDS Committee began work on the CEDS update before BHRC's annual fall development summit.
+The RCEDS Committee discussed strengths and weaknesses included in the previous CEDS and reflected on the changes occurring throughout the region since the 2014 document was published.